donthijackthegit/curl-file-speed-test/readme.md

 # CURL file report #
-This little app will curl files from server.yml and generate report for you to bunch check which is the fastest server in your region.
+This small utility will use curl to download file from server.yml and generate report for you to check which is the fastest node from where you run the util.
 You can modify the servers in server.yml

 ## Installation ##
 Make sure you have nodejs and npm installed,